 How to Prevent Future Problems

-One alternative to coffee that may help you achieve the desired alertness without the jitters and sleeplessness is yerba mate.
-While mate has roughly the same amount of caffeine as a cup of coffee, it also has soothing and relaxing properties.
+One alternative to coffee that may help you achieve the desired alertness without the jitters and sleeplessness is yerba mate tea.
+While yerba mate has roughly the same amount of caffeine as a cup of coffee, it also has soothing and relaxing properties.
 Meaning you can have that cup in the afternoon, and not have to worry about the lasting effects late into the night.
+I personally love yerba mate and have recommended it to all my friends.
+I always tell them to try the variety pack first so they can get a feel for exactly the flavor they like the most.
+Here is the Yerba Mate Tea Variety Pack that I order off Amazon.

 Other methods of prevention can include: